Skip to content

 Who we are

-Digital preservation aims to give St George’s the ability to retain access to our digital records.
+Digital preservation aims to give City St George’s the ability to retain access to our digital records.
 Digital preservation, in order to be successful, must reach across the whole organization.
-At St George’s, we are taking a cross-institutional approach to digital preservation and the core project team consists of the records manager, archivist and research data support manager.
+We are taking a cross-institutional approach to digital preservation, with the Governance and Library teams at the forefront of preserving digital records.

 Term